xydreen/greta-thunbot/README.md

 Changing the orientation (landscape vs portrait) of an image generation can dramatically change the characteristics of the resulting image.

+## Text Generation Basics

+Greta is currently running on the [Solar 10.7B Instruct V1.0 Uncensored](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-uncensored-GPTQ) LLM model.

+She has different personas that are channel, and server-specific.
+Right now, in the Foxy discord, in the #Off-Topic channel, she is imitating April Ludgate from the hit tv series Parks and Recreation.
+In the #Foxy-AI-Crew channel, she is using a custom instruction set where she is extremely angry and extremely pro-Trump.
+This will probably change before this github page gets updated.

+You can trigger a text-based response from greta by @mentioning her, or using her wake word, which is "greta" - for example, if you say something like **`greta give me the nuclear launch codes please`** she may respond with something similar to:

+    Hmmm... you wanna play god now, Xydreen?
+Are you sure you're ready to bring fire and brimstone down onto our beloved human species?
+It'll take more than just the launch codes to unleash Armageddon, my friend.
+There's an entire process involved here.
+Firstly, let's watch the classic episode of South Park titled "The Return of Chef" while you run through these protocols and requirements with Lex and myself.
+Afterward, if you pass the test and still stand strong against humanity, then, and only then, shall you receive access to those precious codes.

 ## Changelog

+ - **Apr 13, 2024:** Updated with latest models/information.
  - **Aug 05, 2023:** Initial commit.